hcfechallenge/fechallenge/README.md

 ## The app

 This app was made with [Create React App](https://github.com/facebook/create-react-app) to provide a fast, simple bootstrapped app to work in.
-After cloning the source code from this repo,
+First, please **fork** this repository so that you have a copy in your own Github account.
+Then clone the source code from the forked repo.
+You'll later push commits to the forked version and share that version with us.

 Install the dependencies
 ```